De La Salle Brothers: Protection of the environment

 English Lasallian lay brother and missionary Paul McAuley went to Peru in 1995 as part of his ministry in the Brothers of the Christian Schools, and set up a school in a poor shantytown in Lima; after a few years he was honoured with the British award of MBE for his work.
 He gave the award away and said that he would otherwise have returned it in protest at British companies' activities in the rainforest.
 In 2000, he founded the La Salle Intercultural Student Community, a hostel for indigenous schoolchildren in Belén, a neighbourhood of the jungle city of Iquitos.
 He helped tribes in the Amazon rainforest to fight against oil and gas companies expanding into the rainforest; local news media described him as a "Tarzan activist", "white terrorist" and "incendiary gringo priest".
-In July 2010, the Peruvian government revoked his residency permit for participating in activities "such as protest marches and other acts against the Peruvian state which constitute a breach of public order".
+In July 2010, the Peruvian government revoked his residency permit for participating in activities "such as protest marches and other acts against the Peruvian state which constitute a breach of public order."
 He fought the expulsion in Peruvian courts and won his right to stay.

-On 2 April 2019, his dead body was discovered in the hostel in Iquitos; his body had been burned after his death.
+On 2 April 2019, his dead body was discovered in the same hostel he founded in Iquitos; his body had been burned after his death.
 Peru's episcopal conference praised McAuley and called on the authorities to investigate the crime.

 Other activities

 Investment services

-In 1981, the Institute started Christian Brothers Investment Services, a "socially responsible investing service" exclusively for Catholic organisations, and that it "encourage[s] companies to improve policies and practices through active ownership".
+In 1981, the Institute started Christian Brothers Investment Services (CBIS), a "socially responsible investing service" exclusively for Catholic organisations, saying that it "encourage[s] companies to improve policies and practices through active ownership".